Jake Odorizzi: Atlanta Braves

 The Astros traded Odorizzi to the Atlanta Braves for reliever Will Smith on August 2, 2022.

 Texas Rangers

-On November 9, 2022, the Braves traded Odorizzi to the Texas Rangers along with cash considerations in exchange for Kolby Allard.
+On November 9, 2022, the Braves traded Odorizzi and cash considerations to the Texas Rangers for pitcher Kolby Allard.
+On April 7, 2023, it was announced that Odorizzi would miss the entire 2023 season after undergoing arthroscopic surgery on his right shoulder.

+Tampa Bay Rays (second stint)

+On March 15, 2024, Odorizzi signed a minor league contract with the Rays.
+After two starts for the Triple–A Durham Bulls, Odorizzi was released by the Rays organization on April 11.

 Pitching style

 Odorizzi throws five pitches.
 He leads with a four-seam fastball at 91–96 mph.
 He also has a cutter (mid 80s), slider (low 80s), splitter (mid 80s), and curveball (low-mid 70s).
 The slider is mostly used against right-handed hitters, the changeup mostly against left-handed hitters.

 Scouts originally regarded his fastball as his best pitch and his changeup as the least developed.
 With the help of Alex Cobb, Odorizzi developed "the thing": a split-change similar to Cobb's main strikeout pitch.
 This led to Odorizzi winning the 5th starter's job in spring training in 2014.

 Personal life

 Odorizzi married Carissa Boxell in November 2012.
-The couple welcomed their first child, a son, in 2016 and reside in Lutz, Florida.
+The couple had their first child, a son, in 2016, and reside in Lutz, Florida.